SadSpongeBob/KIT-Tutorial/README.md

 implement the necessary methods for a (singly-) linked list.
 The exercise is to help understand how the common data structures are implemented in programming languages.

+## Tutorial 6

+New class type: `abstract`.
+Explained inheritance and how dynamic binding works.
+And showed how abstract classes work.

+Topics:
+- Inheritance
+- Dynamic Binding
+- Abstract Classes

+### Exercise 1
+An exam question from WS 23/24.
+A common question on how dynamic binding works and which methods will get called.
+This is a static exercise, you should be able to guess the result without running the code

+### Exercise 2
+This exercise is more on the practice side of how inheritance should work.
+It requires some basic knowledge on how abstract classes work.

 # Author